milkotodorov/solaredge-battery-control/README.md

 ## What does it do?

 Lithium-ion batteries age notably faster when having bigger DoD (depth of discharge).
 See the [Battery Life vs DoD](#battery-life-vs-dod-depth-of-discharge) below for more insight.
 Unfortunately, SolarEdge doesn't provide a way to limit the upper level of charge.
-One can only adjust the lower level by setting the percentage reserved for backup (so far power outages are nothing that happens daily yet...), but it can be done only manually and cannot be automated, based on a defined schedule.
-With this script it is possible to limit both the upper and the lower level of charge per defined period.
-Furthermore, it allows you eliminate the micro-charges by waiting for the battery to drop be a specified percentage before it starts charges again.
-Micro-charges are not as harmful as bigger DoD, but they don't bring as much benefit either Lastly with the script you can limit the charging current, based on the size of your battery.
+One can only adjust the minimum level of discharge by setting the percentage reserved for backup (so far power outages are nothing that happens daily yet...), but it can be done only manually and cannot be automated, based on a defined schedule.
+With this script it is possible to limit both the upper level of charge and the minimum level of discharge per defined time period.
+Furthermore, it allows you eliminate the micro-charges by waiting for the battery charge level to drops by a specified percentage before it starts charging it again.
+Micro-charges are not as harmful as bigger DoD, but they don't bring much benefit either.
+Lastly with the script you can limit the charging current, based on the size of your battery.
 Generally lower current charges are better for the battery life.
 In the summer you have enough power to charge your battery slower.
-All these parameters can be adjusted for defined periods easily in a `YAML` configuration.
+All these parameters can be adjusted for defined time periods easily in a `YAML` configuration.
 For more details see the [configuration](#configuration) section.
+You may also want to read in a bit more detail [how the script works](#how-the-script-works).

 ## Battery Life vs DoD (Depth of Discharge)